mvallejo3/Premise-WP/README.md

 <input type="text" name="my_option[in_an_array]" id="my_option-in_an_array">
 ```

-If you want to add a custom field to a user profile or a post (supports pages and custom post types), simply pass a `context` parameter along with your array of options.
+If you want to add a custom field to a user profile or a post (supports pages and custom post types), simply pass a `context` parameter as part of the array of options.

 ```php
 /**